Tharusha-dev/CourierServiceApp/README.md

     client_1  | No issues found.

 *Please note that docker downloads arround 100MB of images, and the full process downloading images, verifying and building can take 5-10 mins.
-If this is inconvinient please drop me a email (tharushamjayasooriya@gmail.com) I can send manual intructions as well.*

 That should be it,

 After that, the frontend should be accessible on